 - 400 g (14oz) tin adzuki red beans, drained and rinsed

-- 2 tablespoons date syrup (or sub any other sweetener), to taste
+- 2 tablespoons date syrup, to taste (or sub any other sweetener)

 - Vanilla ice cream (ensure dairy-free if necessary)

 - Date syrup

-- Add the water, agar powder, agave syrup and matcha powder to a saucepan and bring to the boil, then leave to simmer for a couple of minutes
+Add the water, agar powder, agave syrup and matcha powder to a saucepan and bring to the boil, then leave to simmer for a couple of minutes